Welcome to Dawlish College.

 You can help your child’s attendance by taking holidays during school holiday times (no school or college can authorise requests for absence relating to holidays during term time), booking medical appointments outside of school hours wherever possible and encouraging students to attend even if they feel a little unwell as they usually perk up once they’re in school with their friends.

-Any requests for planned absence should be made in writing to the Head of College via Student Office.
-If the College refuses a request for term-time leave and the child is still taken out of school, this will be recorded as unauthorised absence and parents may receive a £50/£100 penalty notice per parent for each child.
-These penalty notices are issued by the Local Authority, not the College.
+Any requests for planned absence should be made in writing to the Headteacher via Student Office.
+If the College refuses a request for term-time leave and the child is still taken out of school, this will be recorded as unauthorised absence.
+Each parent receives a penalty notice for each student who has unauthorised absence.
+If issued with a penalty notice, parents must pay £60 within 21 days or £120 within 28 days.
+The payment must be made directly to the local authority.
+If the payment has not been made after 28 days, the local authority can decide whether to prosecute the parent or withdraw the notice.

 More information about attendance can be found here.